Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 - [Filtering](#filtering) is a good approach, but to use it, the user must know the graph in advance so that he can filter the nodes he wants to see.
 This approach also correlates with the topic of another student (Jiří Resler), so my supervisor and I decided not to consider.
 - Users didn't like [Sparsification](#nodes-edges-eliminations) approach because it removes all redundant edges, which can be helpful in understanding the story the graph represents.
 - [Condensation](#condensation).
 This is the first technique implemented.
 I implemented it just to understand the Knowledge Graph Visual Browser implementation and how it works.
 The idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.
-- [Summarization](#summarization) (also [Node aggregation](#node-aggregation)) sums up clustering and coarsening.
-This approach was preferred by working colleagues with only the remark that it would be possible to restore the details.
+- [Summarization](#summarization) (also [Node aggregation](#node-aggregation)) sums up clustering and coarsening approaches.
+This approach was preferred by working colleagues with only the remark that it would be useful to add the possibility to restore the details.
 - Personally, I did not like the [Sequential layout](#sequential-layout), but still wanted to receive feedbacks from colleagues.
 They said it is a very user-friendly layout, easy to understand and looks like "Tree of life".
 So I left it in case I didn't find a better solution.
 - The [background hiding](#background-hiding) method has also received good reviews.
 However, this can only display the area of the graph that the user wants to see and does not make it easier to present the graph as a whole.
 - I showed users the [node highlighting](#highlighting-key-nodes-and-edges) example shown in Figure 5.
 They found the graph too complex, but they liked that the clusters of nodes can be easily seen and that the key nodes are shown larger than the other nodes.

-Based on the results of the survey, I was convinced for myself that the approach described in section "[Node aggregation](#node-aggregation)" is best suited.
+Based on the results of the survey, I convinced myself that the approach described in section "[Node aggregation](#node-aggregation)" is best suited.
 I presented this approach to my supervisor and two weeks later he told me that he had found a customer who is interested in this approach.
 The customer was the Charles University and the topic was "Departments and subjects".

 After several studies, we can state the following several conceptual criteria: